bryanlzl/bryanlzl/README.md

 <h3>About me</h3>

 - 📫 How to reach me: `zhenlun.bryan@gmail.com`
-- ⚡ Fun fact: I am a chemistry graduate!
+- ⚡ Fun fact: I am a chemistry graduate, currently pursuing a Masters in Computing!
 - 🌱 I'm currently learning Nextjs, Spring (Java) and AWS
 - 💬 Feel free to ask me anything